meejah/txtorcon/docs/guide.rst

-It's also possible to launch your own Tor instance. txtorcon keeps a "global" tor available for use by e.g. the ``.global_tor`` endpoint factory functions.
+It's also possible to launch your own Tor instance. txtorcon keeps a "global" tor available for use by e.g. the ``.global_tor`` endpoint factory functions (like :meth:`txtorcon.TCPHiddenSeviceEndpoint.global_tor`).
 You can access it via :meth:`txtorcon.get_global_tor`.
+There is exactly zero or one of these *per Python process* that uses ``txtorcon``.

-To explicitly launch your own Tor instance, use :meth:`txtorcon.Tor.launch`.
+To explicitly launch your own Tor instance, use :meth:`txtorcon.launch`.
 You can pass a couple of minimal options (``data_directory`` being recommended).
-If you need to set other Tor options, use ``.config`` to retrieve the :class:`txtorcon.TorConfig` instance associated with this tor.
+If you need to set other Tor options, use ``.config`` to retrieve the :class:`txtorcon.TorConfig` instance associated with this tor and change configuration afterwards.

 .. _guide_style: